reveurmichael/machine_learning/Readme.md

 [Plot decision tree splitting in a plane](https://stackoverflow.com/questions/60503373/plot-decision-tree-splitting-in-a-plane)

-### Related to our previous discussions (not necessarily helpful for your preparation)
+### Related to our previous discussions (not necessarily helpful for your preparation, just have a glimpse at it)

 #### MSE v.s.
 MLE